José Peraza: Los Angeles Dodgers

 On July 30, 2015, in a three-team trade, the Los Angeles Dodgers acquired Peraza, Mat Latos, Michael Morse, Bronson Arroyo, Alex Wood, Jim Johnson, and Luis Avilán, while the Miami Marlins acquired minor league pitchers Victor Araujo, Jeff Brigham, and Kevin Guzman, and the Braves received Héctor Olivera, Paco Rodriguez, minor league pitcher Zachary Bird and a competitive balance draft pick for the 2016 MLB Draft.
-He was initially assigned to the Oklahoma City Dodgers of the Class AAA Pacific Coast League, however, he was promoted to the major league roster on August 10 and made his debut that night as the starting second baseman against the Washington Nationals.
+He was initially assigned to the Oklahoma City Dodgers of the Triple–A Pacific Coast League, however, he was promoted to the major league roster on August 10 and made his debut that night as the starting second baseman against the Washington Nationals.
 His first major league hit was a triple off of Nationals starter Gio González.
 He was the third Los Angeles Dodger to hit a triple in his first major league game, joining Doug Rau in 1972 and Gary Moore in 1970.
 He wound up battling hamstring injuries during his time with the club and only played in seven games before he was shut down for good.
 In those games, he had four hits (including one double and one triple) in 22 at-bats for a .182 average and also stole three bases.